How to get backlinks for my website

 To achieve this you will need to know who your customers are and consider their online habits, such as:

-- What other websites do they visit – Magazines, blogs, news aggregators, etc.
+- What other websites do they visit?
+Magazines, blogs, news aggregators?

 You’ll want to avoid a scattergun approach to your backlink strategy because it will drain time and money.
 Identifying your audience will help focus your efforts.

-You wouldn’t dream of running an Adwords campaign that targetted everyone online and just hoped for the best, so don’t take the same strategy to gaining backlinks for your website.
+You wouldn’t dream of running an Adwords campaign that targeted everyone online and just hoped for the best, so don’t take the same strategy to gain backlinks for your website.

 Increase your ranking in the SERPs